 Chinese Herbal Medicine FAQ

-Q. | What is Chinese Herbal Medicine? |
+Q. | What is Chinese Herbal Medicine?

-A. | Chinese Herbal Medicine is a very powerful form of Medicine that has evolved over thousands of years.
-It uses many hundreds of different herbs described in the Chinese pharmacopeia to combine them into carefully designed prescriptions to suit an individuals immediate requirements. |
+A. | Chinese Herbal Medicine has evolved over thousands of years.
+In Chinese culture it is considered part of their food culture, and is seen as an ordinary part of diet that can influence a person's well being.
+It uses many hundreds of different herbs described in the Chinese pharmacopeia that are combined into carefully composed of herbal teas to suit an individuals immediate requirements. |

 Q. | What happens during a consultation? |